Related Topics

 Yes.
 If you have VA health benefits and qualify for Medicare at age 65, you can be enrolled in both plans at the same time.
 In fact, the VA strongly encourages veterans without employer-sponsored insurance to sign up for Medicare Parts A and B as soon as they qualify.

+You may be wondersing: Why do I need Medicare if I am covered by the VA?
 Having VA benefits and Medicare gives you more choices for your care.
 With Medicare, you’re covered if you ever need to or choose to go to a non-VA hospital or doctor.
 And keeping your VA benefits means you can get coverage for services and items not covered by Medicare, such as hearing aids and over-the-counter medications.
 Plus, there’s no guarantee the VA will have the funding to continue to cover all eligible veterans in the future.
-Medicare can give you peace of mind you’ll be able to get the medical care you need.
+Medicare can give you the peace of mind that you’ll be able to get the medical care you need.

 How do the VA and Medicare work together?